mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 The target of these programs is to find out how HID mice and keyboards can be used with an esp32.

-## Problems only with the PlatformIO versions :
+## Problems with the PlatformIO versions :
 Compiling errors and warnings are related to the special characters (öäüß€ etc.) in the library "usbkbd_de.h".

 To avoid the **[-Wnarrowing]** errors the "platformio.ini" should contain the build flag "-Wno-narrowing" :
 ```
 ; ...
 lib_deps =
   ESP32-USB-Soft-Host
 build_flags =
   -Wno-narrowing      ; disable [-Wnarrowing] errors
   ;-Wno-multichar     ; disable [-Wmultichar] warnings